IronCoreLabs/ironoxide-cli/README.md

 The `group-list` subcommand is used to list all groups that the user is a member or administrator of.

+### File Commands

+#### file-encrypt

+The `file-encrypt` subcommand is used to encrypt a file to the provided users and groups.
+The calling user will also be granted access to the file.
+By default, the encrypted file will be output with the `.iron` extension appended.

+#### file-decrypt

+The `file-decrypt` subcommand is used to decrypt a file that the calling user has been granted access to.
+By default, the decrypted file will be output with the `.iron` extension removed.

 ## Examples

 ```console